 - Pain in the joint, particularly after activity

-> As there is no cure for arthritis, the main aim of treatment is twofold:
+As there is no cure for arthritis, the main aim of managing the condition is a twofold approach:

-> - The management of pain
+- The management of pain

 - The prevention of further damage to the joint